Autonomous communities of Spain

-The autonomous communities (comunidad autónoma) are the first-level administrative divisions of Spain, created in accordance with the Spanish Constitution of 1978, with the aim of guaranteeing limited autonomy to the nationalities and regions that make up Spain.
+The autonomous communities (comunidades autónomas, singular: comunidad autónoma) are the first-level administrative divisions of Spain, created in accordance with the Spanish Constitution of 1978, with the aim of guaranteeing limited autonomy to the nationalities and regions that make up Spain.

 There are 17 autonomous communities and two autonomous cities (Ceuta and Melilla) that are collectively known as "autonomies".
 (Note: "Autonomies" (in Spanish: autonomías, in Basque: autonomien, in Catalan/Valencian: autonomies, in Galician: autonomías).)
 The two autonomous cities have the right to become autonomous communities.

 The autonomous communities exercise their right to self-government within the limits set forth in the constitution and organic laws known as Statutes of Autonomy, (Note: "Statutes of Autonomy" (in Spanish: Estatutos de Autonomía, in Basque: Autonomia Estatutuen, in Catalan/Valencian: Estatuts d'Autonomia, in Galician: Estatutos de Autonomía).) which broadly define the powers that they assume.

 Each statute sets out the devolved powers (competencia) for each community; typically those communities with stronger local nationalism have more powers, and this type of devolution has been called asymmetrical which is on the whole seen as advantageous, able to respond to diversity.

 Despite the Constitution not setting a mandatory legislative chamber framework, all autonomous communities have chosen unicameralism.
 All such governments have legislative and executive branches of government but not judicial.